 The insurance you need for your eCommerce business depends on what activities you participate in.
 There are many types of eCommerce businesses, so insurance needs are varied.
 The insurance you should get is different if you sell products or services, have a warehouse and fulfillment operation, or have a large physical location.

 Here are a few of the most common types of insurance for eCommerce businesses.

 Product liability insurance provides coverage for instances when your products cause damages.
 These damages could be to a person's property, bodily injury, illnesses, or even wrongful death.
 This is the most common type of insurance used by eCommerce companies.

 If your eCommerce business sells products, product liability insurance is essential.
 Your products are the center of your operations and the most likely part of your business to lead to potential lawsuits.
 Even if you sell another company's products, you can be held liable for any damages incurred.

-eCommerce Fraud Insurance
+What is eCommerce Fraud Insurance?

 Fraud insurance protects a business from employee theft, forgery, embezzlement, and fraud. eCommerce companies are not immune to internal problems.
 Small businesses are also less likely to be able to bounce back from fraud if they don't have insurance since their financials are more strained.
 It doesn't matter which of the best banks for eCommerce business you keep your money in if someone with access steals it.

 Usually, fraud insurance is not needed unless you have multiple employees.
 You can skimp on this one if you're a solo entrepreneur, but it is worth investing in as your business grows.
 White-collar crime rose by over 15% in 2019 and companies estimate an average loss of more than $500,000 when they did occur.
 Unless you have a background in eCommerce accounting, you might not even notice it's happening until it's too late.

 What is eCommerce Workers Compensation Insurance?